 If you are uncertain about your option, consider talking to people who have experienced similar situations in the past.
 Engage people who could do something more concrete with the situation.

-Our empirical data identified three organisational resources that help PMs embrace and more effectively deal with challenging and ambiguous situations in their projects: (1) leadership support, (2) learning culture and (3) time and space to explore ambiguous situations.
+Our empirical data identified three organizational resources that help project managers embrace and more effectively deal with challenging and ambiguous situations in their projects: (1) leadership support, (2) learning culture, and (3) time and space to explore ambiguous situations.

-Provide leadership support to help PMs tolerate and embrace ambiguity
+Provide leadership support to help project managers tolerate and embrace ambiguity

-Findings from our research demonstrated that ‘leadership support’ is an important resource for PMs, when it comes to dealing with ambiguous situations.
-Our research revealed that PMs who maintain strong and trusting relationships with their leaders feel supported and more confident to talk about concerns and challenges they experience in their projects.
-Leadership support provides PMs with psychological safety and the confidence to act upon ambiguity.
-When there is no support or trust, PMs reported they become risk-averse and more fearful when faced with a complex task.
+Findings from our research demonstrated that ‘leadership support’ is an important resource for project managers when it comes to dealing with ambiguous situations.
+Our research revealed that project managers who maintain strong and trusting relationships with their leaders feel supported and more confident to talk about concerns and challenges they experience in their projects.
+Leadership support provides project managers with psychological safety and the confidence to act on ambiguity.
+When there is no support or trust, project managers reported they become risk-averse and more fearful when faced with a complex task.

-“Psychological safely with my leader… Being able to say I don't know, I'll get back to you and that is ok.
+" "Psychological safely with my leader… Being able to say I don't know, I'll get back to you and that is ok.
 Rather than feeling like I have to have an answer right then...
-If this safety is not there, people are not helping each other, or fear of failure.”
+If this safety is not there, people are not helping each other."

-Leaders, senior managers, Program Managers or PM Coaches, can provide support and psychological safety to PMs by practicing openness and active listening.
-This can be achieved by providing PMs a safe and trusting environment, in which they can express their concerns and openly share issues they have experienced in their projects.
-It is also a good practice for more senior PMs, PM coaches and mentors to provide PMs with an ongoing constructive feedback, openly share areas for improvement and provide tips and guidance for approaching complex and ambiguous situations.
+Leaders, senior managers, program managers, or project management coaches, can provide support and psychological safety to project managers by practicing openness and active listening.
+This can be achieved by providing project managers with a safe and trusting environment, in which they can express their concerns and openly share issues they have experienced in their projects.
+It is also a good practice for more senior project managers, project management coaches, and mentors to provide project managers with ongoing constructive feedback, openly share areas for improvement, and provide tips and guidance for approaching complex and ambiguous situations.

-Ensure learning culture to support PMs with ambiguities
+Ensure learning cultures to support project managers with ambiguities

-Organisational cultures that value learning, experimenting, sharing knowledge and risk-taking, promote an environment in which PMs are more effective when dealing with ambiguities.
-Such cultures help creating an atmosphere in which PMs feel safe and are more willing to speak up, disclose their opinions (even those that are unpopular), reveal their own shortcomings and take risks, without fear of being criticized or punished.
-These ’Learning cultures’ encourage knowledge sharing within and between projects, which help others to solve problems and avoid repeating the same mistakes.
+Organizational cultures that value learning, experimenting, sharing knowledge, and risk-taking, promote an environment in which project managers are more effective when dealing with ambiguities.
+Such cultures help create an atmosphere in which project managers feel safe and are more willing to speak up, disclose their opinions (even those that are unpopular), reveal their own shortcomings, and take risks, without fear of being criticized or punished.
+These ‘learning cultures’ encourage knowledge sharing within and between projects, which help others to solve problems and avoid repeating the same mistakes.

 Changing or adjusting culture always takes time.
-However, there is a range of strategies that can help promote desirable values, norms and behaviours.
-Senior leaders can play an important role by modelling desirable behaviours (for example by admitting mistakes and communicating openly).
-Senior leaders can also use stories to highlight and promote desirable behaviours.
-New cultural norms can be reinforced by adjusting performance indicators to reward culturally-consistent behaviours.
-For example, PMs can be rewarded for their knowledge sharing and collaboration efforts.
+However, there is a range of strategies that can help promote desirable values, norms, and behaviors.
+Senior leaders can play an important role by modeling desirable behaviors (for example, by admitting mistakes and communicating openly).
+Senior leaders can also use stories to highlight and promote desirable behaviors.
+New cultural norms can be reinforced by adjusting performance indicators to reward culturally consistent behaviors.
+For example, project managers can be rewarded for their knowledge sharing and collaboration efforts.
 Finally, culture can be strengthened by recruiting people who live by and already represent desirable values.

-Provide PMs time and space to explore ambiguous situations
+Provide project managers with time and space to explore ambiguous situations

 Project environments are fast-paced, and decisions have to be made quickly.
-In such environments, there is not much time for PMs to evaluate complex and ambiguous situations, which in turn affects their effectiveness in dealing with ambiguity.
+In such environments, there is not much time for project managers to evaluate complex and ambiguous situations, which in turn affects their effectiveness in dealing with ambiguity.

-Ambiguity is characterised by complete or partial lack of information, or inconsistent information about a situation.
+Ambiguity is characterized by complete or partial lack of information or inconsistent information about a situation.
 More information about the situation can decrease the level of ambiguity.
-Gathering information and reflecting on the situation requires resources such as time, space and access to relevant people or documents.
-Our empirical data demonstrated that PMs often lack sufficient time to properly understand, evaluate and reflect on ambiguous situations.
+Gathering information and reflecting on the situation require resources such as time, space, and access to relevant people or documents.
+Our empirical data demonstrated that project managers often lack sufficient time to properly understand, evaluate, and reflect on ambiguous situations.
 Although it may seem counterproductive, our research found that extra time and resources dedicated to reflecting and searching for relevant information about the situation can be a good investment that may help avoid problems in the long term.

-“[I need] time to make me familiar and for me to face the uncertainty.
+" "[I need] time to make me familiar and for me to face the uncertainty.
 Time to discover, to explore.
 Build a mental model.
-Uncertainty just dissolves the more yourself familiar with the uncertainty yourself. "
+Uncertainty just dissolves the more [you are] familiar with the uncertainty yourself. "

-“We could work our way through, solving issues one for one, but in a few years, the issues will still be there and need to be resolved.
-In investing additional time in understanding why, what purpose and where there is alignment, may feel slow, but we were unpicking the complexity upfront.
+" "We could work our way through, solving issues one by one, but in a few years, the issues will still be there and need to be resolved.
+In investing additional time in understanding why, what purpose, and where there is alignment, may feel slow, but we were unpacking the complexity upfront.
 This manages some order to the chaos going forward."

-Sufficient time and resources are essential for PMs to more effectively deal with ambiguous situations in their projects.
-PMs need time to obtain information about the situation from various sources, evaluate, and reflect on that information.
-Our research demonstrated that PMs lack time to properly explore ambiguous situations, which in turn prevents them from making optimal decisions when solving ambiguities.
-We recommend that project-based organisations provide physical and/or virtual space for PMs to connect and interact with people not only within, but also outside their project teams, encourage PMs to participate in informal networking opportunities and relevant communities of practice.
+Sufficient time and resources are essential for project managers to more effectively deal with ambiguous situations in their projects.
+Project managers need time to obtain information about the situation from various sources, and evaluate and reflect on that information.
+Our research demonstrated that project managers lack time to properly explore ambiguous situations, which in turn prevents them from making optimal decisions when solving ambiguities.
+We recommend that project-based organizations provide physical and/or virtual space for project managers to connect and interact with people not only within, but also outside their project teams, and encourage project managers to participate in informal networking opportunities and relevant communities of practice.